A View from the Bridge: Film

 Italian film director Luchino Visconti directed a stage version of the play in Italy in 1958.
 The plot of his film Rocco and His Brothers (Rocco e i suoi fratelli), made in 1960, has many affinities with A View from the Bridge.

-A French-Italian film based on A View from the Bridge titled Vu du pont was released in February 1962.
+A French-Italian film A View from the Bridge was released in February 1962.
 Directed by Sidney Lumet, the film starred Raf Vallone and Maureen Stapleton as Eddie and Beatrice, with Carol Lawrence as Catherine.
 The film was the first time that a kiss between men was shown on screen in America, albeit in this case it is intended as an accusation of being gay, rather than a romantic expression.
 In a major change to the plot of the play, Eddie commits suicide after being publicly beaten by Marco.

 Television

 On 4 April 1966, ITV aired A View from the Bridge as its ITV Play of the Week, of which no copies survive.
 Vallone also played Eddie in this version.

 In 1986, the BBC aired a TV dramatisation of the play produced by Geoff Wilson.